 Action 5.2.
-Minimize and mitigate displacement of residents consistent with PSRC guidance and identify at-risk properties with low-income residents that could be candidates for future acquisition and preservation.
+Minimize and mitigate displacement of residents consistent with PSRC guidance.

-The two actions for this strategy address ways to preserve existing affordable housing both naturally occurring in the private market and rent-restricted units that are subsidized such as the housing subsidized by the City through ARCH.
+The two actions for this strategy address ways to preserve existing affordable housing both naturally occurring in the private market and rent-restricted units that are subsidized by the City through ARCH.
 By partnering with non-profit organizations and the King County Housing Authority to proactively identify housing at risk and to fund rehabilitation and/or purchase of these properties helps prevent displacement of existing residents.